JohnMartincic/Juicebox/README.md

    [JDK 8+] (http://www.oracle.com/technetwork/java/javase/downloads/index.html)

    MP3 Codecs.
-Recommended ones come pre packaged, but you can use your own if you'd like
+Recommended ones come prepackaged, but you can use your own if you'd like.

 #Credit Due
 [Icons8] (https://icons8.com/) for their awesome app icons.